 Now, what about your watch.
 What does it look like?
 It’s highly legible.
 It can survive drastic changes in temperature and pressure, and is protected from magnetic fields.
 If you’re a fighter pilot, you need to be able to read it in between strafing runs and shouting at obscenities at Tom Cruise.
 A globe-trotting commercial pilot might want a GMT hand showing a second time zone; a solo explorer flying an ultralight might want a GPS function in the watch.

-You are, ostensibly, only an imaginary pilot.
+You are, presumably, only an imaginary pilot.
 But who cares?
 The best pilots watches mix and match all sorts of cool features; what was once the tool watch of choice for fighter jocks has a rich history and a wildly divergent set of uses.
 Pilots watches are all different — which means you have lots of chances to find just the right one.
 Here are our favorites.

 Seagull 1963 Chronograph